coffee2code/silent-publish/readme.txt

 == Hooks ==

-The plugin is further customizable via two filters.
+The plugin is further customizable via three filters.
 Code using these filters should ideally be put into a mu-plugin or site-specific plugin (which is beyond the scope of this readme to explain).
 Less ideally, you could put them in your active theme's functions.php file.

 **c2c_silent_publish_meta_key (filter)**